hasanbasricaglayan/upfluence-stream-analyzer/README.md

 **Cons:**
 - Memory usage scales with post volume
-- No persistence of aggregated results
+- No persistence of aggregate results

 **If scaling needed:** Could stream processing with incremental aggregation to avoid storing all posts.